colinkeany/brandgrab/README.md

 - [License](#license)

 ## Getting Started
-The easiest way to get started is to download the [template here](https://github.com/colinkeany/brandgrab/tree/main/src).
+The easiest way to get started is to download the [latest release](https://github.com/colinkeany/brandgrab/releases).
 This folder includes the HTML template which is hard-coded to pull the necessary JS and CSS from JSDelivr.
 The template also includes `svgData.js`, which is where you'll add your different logo styles as `svg` code.

 ### JSDelivr
 For reference, BrandGrab source code for CSS and JS is available via JSDelivr.
-If you fork this repo or use the [template here](https://github.com/colinkeany/brandgrab/tree/main/src), the CSS and JS will already be available in the code.
+If you fork this repo or download the [latest release](https://github.com/colinkeany/brandgrab/releases), the CSS and JS will already be available in the code.
 ```
 https://cdn.jsdelivr.net/gh/colinkeany/brandgrab@latest/src/assets/css/brandgrab.css
 https://cdn.jsdelivr.net/gh/colinkeany/brandgrab@latest/src/assets/js/brandgrab.1.0.js